huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image.md

 * `min_disk` - (Optional, Int, ForceNew) The minimum size of the system disk in the unit of GB.
 This parameter is mandatory when you create a private image from an external file uploaded to an OBS bucket.
 The value ranges from 1 GB to 1024 GB.

+* `os_type` - (Optional, String, ForceNew) Specifies the operating system type of the data image.
+The value can be **Windows** or **Linux**.
+This parameter is valid and mandatory only when you create a private data image from an external file uploaded to an OBS bucket.
+In other cases, it is only used as an attribute.
+  Changing this parameter will create a new resource.

 * `os_version` - (Optional, String, ForceNew) The OS version.
 This parameter is valid when you create a private image from an external file uploaded to an OBS bucket.